ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Cpp.rst

 Background
 ----------

-In the previous tutorial, we discussed the :ref:`basics of tf2 and time <LearningAboutTf2AndTimeCpp>`.
+In the previous tutorial, we discussed the :doc:`basics of tf2 and time <./Learning-About-Tf2-And-Time-Cpp>`.
 This tutorial will take us one step further and expose a powerful tf2 trick: the time travel.
 In short, one of the key features of tf2 library is that it is able to transform data in time as well as in space.